pablocast/gbbai-ai-foundry-sdk-workshop/README.md

    ```

 2. **Create the infrastructure**
-   You'll need to set up the following environment variables:

    - Run the [1-create-infra](1-infra/1-create-infra.ipynb)

    After running, an `.env` file will be created with all necessary environment variables